 The CLL is a member-directed, multigenerational learning community that invites participants to experience diverse, collaborative, life-enhancing intellectual and social activities.
 The broad-based curriculum includes stimulating discussion groups, lectures, field trips and workshops in current events, the arts, literature, economics, the environment, health and wellness, philosophy and spirituality, creative writing and much more.

 Special Event: Join us for the 6th Annual Elliott Katz Lecture Series on our Naples campus.
 The series of six lectures focusing on the Holocaust will begin January 2018 and run through March.
 Visit our event page for more information and to register.

 Thank you to the sponsors of the Frances Pew Hayes Center for Lifelong Learning:

-For more information, to become a member, participate as a volunteer program leader, or to help expand the efforts of the program, contact the Center by phone at (239) 513-1122 ext.
-6143, email@example.com, or visit us at our office at Hodges University Naples campus.
+For more information, to become a sponsor or a member, to participate as a volunteer program leader, or to help expand the efforts of the program, contact the center by phone at (239) 513-1122 ext.
+6133, email@example.com, or visit us at our office at Hodges University’s Naples campus.

 Sign up for our newsletter to find out the latest CLL news, programs and upcoming events.
 Email Sign-Up

 Yes you may contact me.
 I understand that by submitting this form, I may be contacted by Hodges University or its representatives by phone, SMS, email or postal mail.